Good Earth Farm | ![]() |

 Cold Hardy (Summer to Fall)

-(OG), which is cold hardy and beautiful to look at.
-The plants are a
+High Mowing Seeds offers Dazzling Blue (OG), which is cold hardy and beautiful to look at.
+The plants are a visual bouquet of pink-purple stems and blue-green and blue-violet leaves!

 Very Hardy (Summer to early Winter)